 Don H., who is also an orthopedic surgeon, connected with the Children's Hospital at Oklahoma City.
 He graduated from Iowa State University in 1924, with the degree of M. D. He married, in 1927, Miss Ragnhild Christensen, daughter of Louis Christensen, a contractor and builder at Oklahoma City, and formerly of Storm Lake.

-Iowa History Project
+Transcribed for the Iowa History Special Project